-Le subjonctif: the subjunctive in French
+Le subjonctif: the Subjunctive in French

-What is le subjonctif?
+What is the subjonctif?

 The subjunctive emphasises the subjectivity of a sentence, and it is mostly used in dependent clauses that start with que.
-The subjunctive expresses possibilities, hypotheses, feelings, thoughts, wishes, doubts, uncertainty, or advice.
+The subjunctive expresses possibilities, hypotheses, feelings, thoughts, wishes, doubts, uncertainty or advice.

 Zeichnung